Merrill Field: Facilities and aircraft

 For the 12-month period ending September 30, 2013, the airport had 126,234 aircraft operations, all of which were general aviation.
 There are 844 aircraft based at this airport: 786 single engine, 41 multi-engine, 16 helicopters and one glider.

 There are no based jets, although one retired Boeing 727 donated by FedEx is used as a training aid by the University of Alaska Anchorage's Aviation Technology Division, which is based at the airfield.
 It is not airworthy.

 When it landed in February 2013, the Boeing 727 was the largest aircraft ever to have landed at Merrill Field.
 The landing required special permission from the city, and preparatory surveys of the runway and airfield infrastructure to ensure the aircraft could be landed safely; the captain practiced the landing in a flight simulator beforehand.

-The airfield hosts two locally owned flight schools, air taxi services, and fixed-base operators.
+The airfield hosts five flight schools, air taxi services, and fixed-base operators.
+Both 100LL and Jet A fuel is available 24/7.
 An extension of the Q Taxiway connects the airport to Alaska Regional Hospital for MEDEVAC operations.